Ranji Trophy: Chauhan, Rohilla hit tons as Haryana reach 279-3 against Maharashtra

 Opener Shubham Rohilla and middle-order batsman Shivam Chauhan scored centuries as Haryana comfortably reached 279 for three against Maharashtra on the opening day of their Group C opener at the Ranji Trophy here on Monday.
 Rohilla and Chauhan added 221 runs for the third wicket to resurrect Haryana's first innings after they were reduced to 24 for 2 in the 8th over.

 Chauhan and Rohilla then took Haryana to 50-mark in 14.4 overs.
-The duo continued to keep the bowlers at bay and entered the lunch break with Haryana at 127/2 in 33.6 overs.
-The duo matched each other with Chauhan compiling his half-century in 63 balls, while Rohilla reached the landmark in 93 balls.
+The duo continued to keep the bowlers at bay and entered the lunck break with Haryana at 127/2 in 33.6 overs.
+The duo matched each other with Chauhan compiling his half century in 63 balls, while Rohilla reached the landmark in 93 balls.

-With the duo in full flow, Haryana was 208 for 2 in 63 overs during the tea break.
-Chauhan reached his century in 181 Balls, while after the break Rohilla completed his century, amassing 103 runs off 206 balls.
+With the duo in full flow, Haryana were 208 for 2 in 63 overs during the tea break.
+Chauhan reached his century in 181 Balls, while after the break Rohilla completed his century, amassing 103 runs off 206 Balls.

 Haryana scored the 250-run mark in 77.5 overs before the stumps were drawn after in 83.6 overs.
 For Maharashtra, Fallah (1/42), Sanklecha (1/58) and Pradeep Dadhe claimed one wicket each.